boanong/js-queen-attack-/Readme.md

 - HTML
 - CSS
-- Google chrome
 - JS
+-Web browser

 ## Clone project

 - To get a local copy up and running follow these simple example steps.
-- Clone this repository with `git@github.com:NoubissiViany/jsQueenAttack.git` using your terminal.
+- Clone this repository with `git@github.com:BoanongJoshua/jsQueenAttack.git` using your terminal.
 - Change to the project directory by entering: cd jsQueenAttack the terminal.

 ## steps

-- $ git clone `git@github.com:NoubissiViany/jsQueenAttack.git`
+- $ git clone `git@github.com:BoanongJoshua/jsQueenAttack.git`
 - $ `cd jsQueenAttack`
 - $ `git checkout  feature/jsQueenAttack`